Umbraco Cloud Product Upgrades

 - The upgrader will automatically ensure the web.config version and the database version are updated so that the Installer/upgrade page is not shown

-- If either of these tests fail we will be notified and Umbraco will take appropriate measures to rollback the site to it’s previous state
+- If either of these tests fails we will be notified and Umbraco will take appropriate measures to roll back the site to its previous state

 - The failed upgrade is then tracked for reporting and the customer will be notified if necessary